DDM-Lab/janus/administration.md

 You will then be asked for the initial password, twice.
 If they are both typed the same, you will then be asked for a little further information.
-It is recommended that at least the users full name, in this case “Frodo Baggins,” be supplied things like room number and telephone number are optional, and unlikely to be useful, but it’s harmless to either supply or omit them.
+It is recommended that at least the users full name, in this case “Frodo Baggins,” be supplied; things like room number and telephone number are optional, and unlikely to be useful, but it’s harmless to either supply or omit them.
 If all goes well, the user is now created, along with a default group of the same name as the user name (*ie.e* in this case `frodo`, as well as their login directory and default shell.